acoudray1/escape-dan/README.md

 to first build the docker:`docker-compose build`

-to init the golang modules: `docker compose run --rm app go mod init github.com/aicypxxx/escape-dan-back`
+to init the golang modules: `docker-compose run --rm app go mod init github.com/aicypxxx/escape-dan-back`

 ### other commands